b-emrekalkan/FS_Project_Personal-List-App/README.md

     department = models.ForeignKey(Department, on_delete=models.SET_NULL, null=True, related_name='departments')

-    #?#related_name="deparments" tells us that the staffs are related to the deparment and is used to call it later.
-We can check the relationship with deparment.id and staff.id. #related_name="deparments" tells us that staffs have a relationship with deparment, and it is used to call it later.
-We can check the relationship with deparment.id and staff.id. 👆
+    #? related_name="deparments" tells us that the staffs are related to the deparment and is used to call it later.
+We can check the relationship with "deparment.id" and "personnel.id".
+    #* related_name="deparments" tells us that staffs are related to deparment and it is used to call later for convenience.
+We can check the relation with "deparment.id" and "personnel.id". 👆

     create_user = models.ForeignKey(User, on_delete=models.SET_NULL, null=True)
     first_name = models.CharField(max_length=50)